donaldrich80/terraform-vault-configuration-modules/README.md

 # About

-Modules covering much of the functionality provided by Hashicorp Vault.
-Built as simply as possible in order to help demystify the underlying mechanics of how vault works.
-They aren't intended to be production ready, but they can certainly provide a modular scaffold to build out formal processes.
+A collection of simple modules for configuring many of the auth frontends and secret backends of Hashicorp Vault.
+Designed to both simplify and demystify the process of Vault configuration/setup.
+They aren't guaranteed to be production ready, but they are useful as templates blocks to build out more complex configurations.

-There is no root module, these are the LEGOS.

 # Module List

 ## Auth

-Most of these mount a backend ag the default path
+Most of these modules mount their backend at the default path

 ### Approle

-Simple approle, mounts bacprovides an included identity and alias
+Simple approle, mounts backend and creates an included identity and alias

 ## Certificate Authority